enthalpy-yan/FoodAdvisor/README.md

 ###Configuration
 ####Environment

-  1. Install virtualenv, npm, bower

-  2. Under the root directory, Install a virtual environment using install.sh (or install.bat for Windows)
+  1. Under the root directory, install all dependencies.

-    `$ ./install.sh`

-  3. Activate the corresponding environment. do the following

-    `$ source flask/bin/activate`
+    `$ ./installtolocal.sh`

-  4. Now, when you check your python path, it should be like this

-    ```
-    $ which python
-    /Users/hanyan/Desktop/Homework/CS598/FoodAdvisor/flask/bin/python
-    ```

-  5. Run the service(under the root directory), the server should be running without any issues.
+  2. Run the service(under the root directory), the server should be running without any issues.

     `$ python run.py`

-  6. After setting virtual environment manually, you also need to install nltk stopwords libirary by your self.
+  Note: If there is an error about nltk, try to install it manually as follow:

     `$ python -m nltk.downloader stopwords`